aiji42/prisma-fts-middleware/packages/algolia/README.md

 // The new object is added to the post index. await prisma.post.create({ data: { content: "..." } });

-// Updates the index object with objectId of "xxxxxx". await prisma.post.update({ where: { id: "xxxxxx" }, data: { content: "..." } });
+// Updates the index object with objectID of "xxxxxx". await prisma.post.update({ where: { id: "xxxxxx" }, data: { content: "..." } });

-// Deletes the index object with objectId is "xxxxxx". await prisma.post.delete({ where: { id: "xxxxxx" } });
+// Deletes the index object with objectID is "xxxxxx". await prisma.post.delete({ where: { id: "xxxxxx" } });
 ```